Mobile Optimization Best Practices For Your Website To Turbo-Boost Your Sales and Profits

 3.1.
 Primary content first

 While the desktop offers a grand place to go creative, mobile needs all the space-optimized.
 Responsive design is becoming a too familiar concept.
 Instead, we are witnessing the rise of mobile-first design.
 To achieve this goal, we need to first understand user behaviors on mobile.
 According to Google’s research, users who surf the internet on mobile devices are usually goal-oriented.
 They want to easily and immediately reach to what they are looking for, without having to waste time on jumping from one page to another.

 This explains why building simple and clear website design and showing primary content first are very vital in M-commerce.
 People hate to zoom in and pinch on tiny elements and buttons on the website that are designed especially for a desktop website to be able to read them.
 Secondary content should be available whenever users need it.

 Show image and hide text appropriately: To ensure that this decision-making process isn’t overly complicated for users, try to limit the amount of text on product pages to the absolute essentials.

 Many even argue that customers need a whole different experience on mobile, not just responsive layout compared to laptop or desktop version.
 It’s because in many cases, responsive or stacking desktop/laptop designs are not necessarily primary content that you want to display for mobile users.

 Cut down on copy to only product name, price, variant option, and CTA.
-Hide additional information from permanent view with collapsible menu.
+Hide additional information from a permanent view with a collapsible menu.
 This technique not only greatly improves the user’s “window shopping” experience but also brings their attention on the most important page element: product images.

 Also, there is a Typecast’s amazing proportional method for mobile friendly websites that helps you understand how big or small font size you should use.
 According to this proportional method, your titles should be twice the body font size and the subheadings should be 1.625 times the body font size, which is rather close to the golden ratio.
 Follow the method and improve your conversions in no time.